Bathroom Lighting Ideas & Tips

 When you dim the brightness level of a halogen or incandescent light bulb you will notice that colour temperature starts to appear warmer the dimmer it becomes.
 When you dim an LED the colour temperature remains consistent, dimming it only dims the brightness.
 In bathrooms and especially when you’re bathing most people like to produce a relaxing candlelight effect.
 This can be done either by using ordinary wax candles which would appear like an ultra warm 2200K.
 Or by installing LEDs that have this setting built into them.

-Whichever option you decide to go for I’d recommend getting each light in the room to match.
+Whichever option you decide to go for I’d recommend getting every light in the room to match as closley as possible.
 If you were to have a mixture of colour temperatures in the same room it won’t look right and the contrast of colour temperatures will really stand out.
 This contrast can also happen when you’ve got one colour temperature in one room and another in an adjoining room.
 You may have selected warm white for the hallway and cool white for the bathroom for example.

 I'm not a fan of polished chrome downlights or switches as I prefer the more contemporary feel that brushed steel offers.
 On my own recent bathroom project I discovered that it was very difficult to get brushed chrome taps, fans and other bathroom accessories.
-As I wanted everything to match I decided to go with polished chrome downlights, making all of the finishes match looked much better than introducing a new finish to the design.
+As I wanted everything to match I decided to go with polished chrome downlights, making all of the finishes match looked much better than introducing a new finish into the design.
+We also have a dedicated article about downlight finishes.

-Alternatively white downlights blend in, less noticeably into a ceiling space.
-They and don't stand out as much especially in the daytime when the lights aren't in use.
+Alternatively white or matt white downlights blend-in, less noticeably into a ceiling space.
+They don't stand out as much especially in the daytime when the lights aren't in use.
+They make a ceiling look cleaner and less cluttered with metallic light fittings.

 Bathroom LED Spotlights

 Just like with recessed downlights, if you're placing spotlights inside zones 1 or 2 they will also need to be rated at IP44 or above.
-Our Astro Como or Forum Scorpius can be placed in bathroom zones 1 or 2.
-However because they are not recess and can be touched with wet hands Astro Lighting only recommends them for use in zone 2.
-A standard ceiling height is 2.4 metres and zone 1 and 2 ends at 2.25 metres so there shouldn't be a need for a zone 1 rated spotlight.
-A surface mounted bathroom spotlight wouldn't be appropriate above a shower or bath anyway, it would look tacky.
+The Astro Como spotlights or Forum Scorpius (shown below) can be placed in bathroom zones 1 or 2.
+However, because they're not recessed and can be touched with wet hands Astro Lighting only recommends them for use in zone 2.
+A standard ceiling height is 2.4 metres, zone 1 and 2 ends at 2.25 metres so there shouldn't be a need for a zone 1 rated spotlight.
+A surface mounted bathroom spotlight wouldn't be appropriate above a shower or bath anyway, it would look out of place.
+Even a bathroom downlight or slim LED bulkhead would be a better option.

 Adjustable Bathroom Downlights

-Unlike fixed downlights which direct the light directly down in a 3D cone shaped beam, adjustable (known as gimbal) downlights all you to direct the angle of light.
+Unlike fixed downlights which direct the light directly down in a 3D cone shaped beam, adjustable downlights (known as gimbal) allow you to direct the angle of light.
 Adjustable downlights can also be used to off-set the angle of a vaulted ceiling.

 Fire Rated & Insulation Coverable

-As bathrooms are mainly located in homes, they are classed domestic installations, downlights in homes should be fire rated.
+As bathrooms are mainly located in homes, they are classed as domestic installations, downlights in homes should be fire rated.
 Once you cut a hole into your ceiling you need to restore it's original fire rating, otherwise in the event of a fire, the fire may spread through the downlighter holes and onto ceiling joists.
-More information about fire rated downlights can be found here.
+We have further information about fire rated downlights.

-Whether you choose not to go for fire rated downlights or not, your bathroom will most likely be situated on an upper floor below your loft space.
+Whether you choose to go for fire rated downlights or not, your bathroom will most likely be situated on an upper floor below your loft space.
 Loft spaces are cold and require thermal insulation.
 If you cut around the insulation it renders it almost useless and warm air will escape through the downlight holes.
-This is why we have dedicated insulation coverable downlights or we have accessories such as loft caps or SpotClips that allow downlights like the Halers H2 Pro to be covered with insulation.
+This is why we also have dedicated insulation coverable downlights or we have accessories such as the loft lid that allow other downlights to be covered with insulation.
+The Collingwood H4 Lite adjustable and H2 Lite T fixed downlight are insulation coverable as standard.
+If you plan to cover your downlights with thermal insulation, just buy insulation coverable downlights to begin with.

 Bathroom Dimmer Switches

-UK Wiring Regulations don't allow mains powered switches and power sockets to be installed inside a bathroom unless they are 3 metres away from a bath or shower, CLICK HERE to view the Electrical Safety First website for further evidence.
+UK Wiring Regulations don't allow mains powered switches and power sockets to be installed inside a bathroom unless they are 3 metres away from a bath or shower.
+More information about this can be found on the Electrical Safety First website.
 This is quite a long distance, most bathrooms are barely 3 metres wide to begin with.
 In a bathroom all mains voltage circuits should be protected by a residual circuit device (RCD).

 If you want a bathroom dimmer switch you could install a wireless dimmer switch.
-This can now be done very easily and is now affordable thanks to Lightwave RF.
-You can simply stick a wireless dimmer switch on a wall which is battery powered.
+This can now be done very easily and is now affordable thanks to the Ener-J kinetic switch.
+Kinetic switches don't even need battery, they're powered from action of someone switching the switch.
+You can simply stick or screw the switch onto the wall and it doesn't need any wires.
 You'll also need a receiver which is wired into the lighting circuit in the ceiling void.
-The wireless dimmer switch sends a radio frequency (RF) signal to the receiver which dims the lights.
+The wireless dimmer switch sends a radio frequency (RF) signal to the receiver which switches or dims the lights.
+You can also have Wi-Fi receivers within the Ener-J series for smartphone control or Alexa voice activated dimming.

 Bathroom Fixtures & Project Costs

 As long as you follow the rules and Wiring Regulations there are no right or wrong choices.
-Although it's your bathroom and your choice, it is worth consulting with your electrician first as sometimes no matter what evidence you show them they will only install what they know to be safe.
+Although it's your bathroom and your choice, it is worth consulting with your electrician first as sometimes no matter what evidence you show them they will only install what they know to be safe as they're ultimately responsible if anything goes wrong.
 If you want to create a warmer, relaxing setting go with a warmer white colour temperature and if you want a more modern, cleaner look choose cool white.
-If you really can't choose a colour temperature why not select the 3000K version and see how you like it?
+If you really can't choose which colour temperature why not select a colour temperature adjustable downlight.
+These products allow you to switch between colour temperatures whenever you like.
+Some are fitted with a small switch, located either conveniently below the bezel or inconveniently behind it.
+Some can be switched with a wall switch or remote control such as the Centorio by Ricoman.